Vietnam University of Fine Arts: After 1945

 The Musée Maurice Long across the street from the École des Beaux-Arts de l'Indochine was destroyed in the 1945 Japanese coup d'état, and the École subsequently closed its doors.
 The École was taken over by the provisional government of the Democratic Republic of Vietnam after the August Revolution of 1945.
 When the struggle against the French intensified in 1950, the college was moved to Đại Từ, Thai Nguyen in the Viet Bac Resistance Zone, under the direction of painter Tô Ngọc Vân.

 In 1954 professors and students returned to Hanoi where, in 1957, a new Hanoi College of Fine Art was established under the direction of painter Tran Van Can.

-Nguyễn Đỗ Cung, a student at the École des Beaux-Arts de l'Indochine from 1929–1934, founded the Museum of Fine Arts in 1963.
+Nguyễn Đỗ Cung, a student at the École des Beaux-Arts de l'Indochine from 1929 to 1934, founded the Museum of Fine Arts in 1963.

 In 1981 this institution became the Hanoi University of Fine Art.
 The university offers five-year Bachelor of Fine Art programmes and two-year full-time or three-year part-time Master of Arts programmes in Painting, Graphic Art and Sculpture, and four-year Bachelor of Fine Art Education programmes.

+Governance

+After Vietnam declared its independence from France in 1945, the university came under the administration of the provisional Vietnamese government at the time, specifically as part of the Ministry of Education.
+Since 1950, the university has been governed by various iterations of what is currently the Ministry of Culture, Sports, and Tourism.
+However, it is a separate legal entity to the ministry and has its own financial account.

+As is the case with all public universities in Vietnam, the university's highest decision-making body is its council (hội đồng), led by a president (chủ tịch hội đồng quản trị), currently Ms. Phạm Thị Thanh Tú.
+The university's day-to-day operation is headed by its principal (hiệu trưởng), currently Dr. Đặng Thị Phong Lan.

+The university is subject to inspections by the Ministry of Education and Training and publishes annual report of its finances and activities, as mandated by law.